 Guide to eat like the Romans for a day

-Do you want to teach your kids about life in ancient Roman times?
+So how can you, for example, teach your kids about life in ancient Roman times?
 A great starting point is to appeal first to their senses.
 Ancient Roman food is a fantastic gateway, from its appealing hands-on preparation to the pungent smell of the spices!

 I experimented with Roman ingredients for a week, and I will give you my favourite – and most scrumptious – recipes to whip up at home with the kids.
 I will also add some ideas for complementary resources that you may want to use.